identity-com/on-chain-identity-gateway/README.md

 ## Functions/Classes
 ### findGatewayTokens
 Utility method for finding gateway token created for a given public key.
 This method does the lookup against the Solana blockchain.
-Returns an empty array if gateway tokens doen't exist for the given public key.
+Returns an empty array if gateway tokens doesn't exist for the given public key.
 ```
 const gatewayToken: PublicKey = await findGatewayToken(connection, owner, gatekeeperKey);
 ```